Gold ETFs vs. Gold Mutual Funds- Which One Is Better?￼

 Do gold ETFs require fund managers?

 Yes, fund managers present in AMCs manage gold ETFs on your behalf.
-When someone wishes to invest in gold ETFs, they have to approach an Asset Management Company (AMC) and purchase their investment units.
-In addition, they also have to open a Demat account for trading these ETFs.
+When someone wishes to invest in gold ETFs via primary flow, they have to approach an Asset Management Company (AMC) and purchase their investment units.
+Primary minimum investment is 1kg of gold, however you can buy from secondary market in 0.01 gram of gold to 1 gram of gold.

 Is trading in gold ETFs similar to trading in equities?